 Other parts of the exam include tests to:

-Examine the pupils with a penlight to see that they respond (constrict) properly to light.
+- Examine the pupils with a penlight to see if they respond (constrict) properly to light.

-See the clear surface of the eye (eyelids, cornea, conjunctiva, sclera, and iris)
+- See the front parts of the eye (eyelids, cornea, conjunctiva, sclera, and iris)

 The tests cause no pain or discomfort.